Table of Contents

 - In-stream ads: Skippable or unskippable (up to 30 seconds) videos that run before, during, or after other videos.

-- In-feed video ads: A thumbnail of your video plus text; these ads appear in search results, next to related videos, and on the mobile YouTube homepage.
+- In-feed video ads: Video ads shown as a thumbnail with text that appear in search results, next to related videos, and on the mobile YouTube homepage.

-- Masthead ads: Only available through a Google sales rep, these ads autoplay at the top of the YouTube desktop or mobile app.
+- Masthead ads: Premium placements that autoplay at the top of the YouTube desktop or mobile app, available only through a Google sales representative.

 1. Good Protein combines brand ads with creator content